 If the simple “plug and play” KitchenAid doesn’t spark your interest how about the classic looking Hario Coffee Siphon.
 The chances are that if you’ve ever seen a vacuum coffee maker being used by a barista in a coffee shop, this is probably the unit they'are using.
 Actually, if you take a look at the video above, it's the same vacuum coffee makers that they're using!

 The Hario Technica Coffee Siphon is Japanese made and the brand name Hario is behind some of the best coffee makers and coffee grinders found in today's marketplace, such as the Hario V60 and the ever so popular Hario Skerton.
 The Technica coffee siphon is sure to impress upon first sight, and it comes in either a 3-cup or a 5-cup size and includes an alcohol burner for the base.

 Unlike the above KitchenAid, the Hario Technica does require a bit more practice to get the perfect brew, but once mastered it's a great siphon coffee maker for daily brewing.
 You can find the Hario Technica Coffee Siphon over at Amazon if you cannot find one elsewhere.

 Yama Glass Stovetop Coffee Siphon

-The Yama coffee siphon is all about simplicity and requires no special heating device, simply place it on your stove top in the same way as a Moka Pot.
-It comes is two sizes, a 22 ounce and a 40 ounce – the smaller of the two should be prefect for those of you just starting out.
+The Yama coffee siphon is all about simplicity and requires no special heating device, just place the brewer directly on your stove top (same way as a Moka Pot).
+The Yama Glass Stovetop Coffee Siphon comes is two sizes, a 22-ounce, and a 40-ounce; I suggest the smaller of the two those of you just starting out.